irtiza7/ML-Tasks/README.md

-# ML-Tasks
-Tasks for my machine learning course.

-Assignment 1 - Make a dataset from scanned images of various shapes.
+* Assignment 1 - Make a dataset from scanned images of various shapes.
-Assignment 2 - Implement Naïve Bayes Classifier; train and test it against a given dataset.
+* Assignment 2 - Implement Naïve Bayes Classifier; train and test it against a given dataset.